Price-Point/public-api-docs/corporate-accounts/resources.md

 | `shipments`        | shipment[]   | an array of shipments|

 ## shipment
 A shipment is a child resource for moves.
 A shipment represents a part of a physical move.
-EX: there could bea a move with 2 shipments.
+EX: there could be a move with 2 shipments.
 One air shipment and one fclLoose shipment.

 | Field           | Type     | Description                                     |
 | -------------   |----------|-------------------------------------------------|